Coursework Overview

 DEB Required Courses

-Note: Graduate students who are not officially enrolled in the DEB may take any of the courses except the DEB282 Internship course.
+Note: Graduate students who are not officially enrolled in the DEB may take any of the courses except the DEB282 internship course.
 Undergraduates may enroll in the DEB294/ECH294 Friday seminar course with permission of instructors.

 For officially enrolled DEB students to receive a DE Final Verification form to file with their doctoral dissertation, the following course / training requirements must be satisfied: